FlashKAT: Understanding and Addressing Performance Bottlenecks in the Kolmogorov-Arnold Transformer: Background and Related Works

-The most widely adopted method for representing $\phi_{l,j,i}(\cdot)$ has been with B-splines \cite{liu2024kan}, and although the B-spline-based KANs demonstrate promising results, they still have a host of shortcomings \cite{yang2024kolmogorov, yu2024kan}.
-These shortcomings consist of (1) an increased parameter and computational cost compared to the MLP alternative (e.g. increased FLOPs as summarized in Table \ref{tab:Flopequations}), (2) B-splines not being GPU optimizable (e.g., requiring a recursive algorithm), and (3) training instability in larger networks \cite{yang2024kolmogorov}.
-Such shortcomings limit the compatibility of the KAN with the Transformer, restricting its application to larger-scale tasks like computer vision \cite{vaswani2017attention}.
+The most widely adopted method for representing $\phi_{l,j,i}(\cdot)$ has been with B-splines \cite{liu2024kan}, and although B-spline-based KANs demonstrate promising results, they still have a host of shortcomings \cite{yang2024kolmogorov, yu2024kan}.
+These shortcomings consist of (1) increased parameter and computational cost compared to MLP (e.g., increased FLOPs as summarized in Table \ref{tab:Flopequations}), (2) B-splines not being GPU optimizable (e.g., requiring a recursive algorithm), and (3) training instability in large networks \cite{yang2024kolmogorov}.
+Such shortcomings limit KAN's compatibility with the Transformer \cite{vaswani2017attention}, restricting its applicability to large-scale tasks like computer vision.